corby-dev/corby/.github/ISSUE_TEMPLATE/command.md

 **What should this command do?**
 Describe here what should this command do.

+**Additional content**
-**Additional content?Place additional content here that you would like to provide.
+Place additional content here that you would like to provide.